StrickTechnologies/Strick.PlusCon/docs/grid.md

 There are a couple of extension methods that operate on a sequence of `GridCell` objects.

-The `Find` extension method operates on any collection of cells and takes a `GridSearchExpression` parameter.
+The `Find` extension method operates on any collection (that implements IEnumerable) of cells and takes a `GridSearchExpression` parameter.
 The cells can be any sequence of cells from a grid, such as all the cells from a single row, or column, all the cells from the grid, any subset of cells from a grid, row, column, or any combination thereof.
 As with the `Find` methods for the grid, row or column,